QianqianZhou1214/PocketSend/README.md

 # PocketSend
-A seamless and secure file-sharing platform designed for cross-device convenience.
-PocketSend allows users to effortlessly upload, manage, and transfer files between personal and public devices using just a password—no user account required.
+PocketSend is a full-stack file-sharing web application that allows users to upload, view, and download text, images, and files across multiple devices.
+It supports real-time synchronization with WebSockets, user authentication, session timeout handling, and per-user file isolation.

-## Features
+## 🔧 Features

-File Upload and Storage: Upload and securely store files in a MySQL database.

-Cross-Platform Access: Access the application from any device using a browser.
+✅ Core Functionality
+Upload files or plain text

+View uploaded content (text, image preview, or downloadable link)

+Copy, download, or delete content with one click

+Real-time updates using WebSockets (no manual refresh needed)

-Ease of Use: Paste images directly into the text box and copy text or images with a single click.
+Paste images directly into the text area

-Docker Deployment: Deploy the entire application with a single command using Docker Compose.
+## 👥 User Management
+Registration and login (via email or username)

+Passwords securely stored with hashing

+Session-based login with 30-minute inactivity timeout

+Session activity auto-refreshes with user interaction

+Each user can only access their own files

-## Technology Stack
+## 🧠 Architecture

-Backend: Java (Spring Boot)

-Frontend: React
+Frontend: React.js

+Backend: Spring Boot (Java)

-Database: MySQL
+Database: MySQL (Dockerized)

-Deployment: Docker
+Deployment: Docker Compose for full stack

+Real-time: WebSocket support with multi-user broadcasting

 ## Project Structure
 - **pocketsend/**